Linear Dimensionality Reduction: Complements on

-where $\Psi$ is a diagonal matrix in $\R^{p \times p}$.
+The link with \PCA can be read in the observation that the variance-covariance matrix of the data $x_i$ is given by a low-rank matrix $WW^\t + \Psi$, as $W \in \R^{p \times r}$ and $\rank WW^\t=r$.
 The variance-covariance structure of the observed variables is split into a variance structure for each variable given by $\Psi$ and the covariance structure given by $W$.